SoftBank names Nikesh Arora president and Son's likely successor

 "The last nine months I've spent with him have made me sure of that, but I'm not going to retire soon," Son said.

 Arora was hired in July to run a newly created unit called SoftBank Internet and Media Inc, reporting directly to Son.
-He had previously been one of the most powerful Google executives, and the highest paid in 2012 when he made $51 million in cash and stock.
+He became one of the most powerful Google executives, and the highest paid in 2012, when he made $51 million in cash and stock.

-Since joining SoftBank, Arora has overseen investments into Indian technology start-ups Snapdeal, Ola Cabs and Housing.com, with the company planning to invest $10 billion in India's potentially huge but under-developed online retail market.

-In an interview with Reuters on Monday, Arora said he had looked at 45 technology companies in India, but chosen just those three for investments so far.

 Arora will assume his new role on June 19.

-SoftBank has been weighed down by the costs of trying to turn around Sprint, which has been in intense competition with larger U.S. rivals AT&T Inc (T.N) and Verizon Communications Inc (VZ.N).
+SoftBank has been weighed down by the costs of trying to turn around Sprint, which has been in intense competition with larger U.S. rivals AT&T Inc and Verizon Communications Inc.

 Sprint, in which SoftBank owns 80 percent, has undergone a long-haul revamping of its network, shedding thousands of jobs and triggering a mass exodus of subscribers.